akinyiv/alx-low_level_programming/0x13-more_singly_linked_lists/README.md

 9- Function that inserts a new node at a given position.
 10- Function that deletes the node at index index of a listint_t linked list.
 11- Function that reverses a listint_t linked list.
+12- Function that prints a listint_t linked list.